Tod R. Lauer

+Tod Richard Lauer (born 1957) is an American astronomer on the research staff of the NSF NOIRLab.

 Early life and education

 Lauer studied Astronomy at the California Institute of Technology and graduated with a BS degree in 1979.
 He received his PhD degree in Astronomy from the University of California, Santa Cruz in 1983 for High resolution surface photometry of elliptical galaxies.